VARID-XR/VARID-plugin-unreal/README.md

 NEW
-- Target: fill a reasonably sized scotoma within 20 shader passes at mip level 4
+- Target: fill a reasonably sized scotoma within 16 shader passes at mip level 3

+The community is encouraged to improve this FX.
+Additional data is available in this FX pipeline which may help create a solution For example UV position data and a processing pass counter

 ### Blur
 - Gaussian Pyramid (bottom layer – highest resolution is unprocessed I.e. not gaussian low pass).
 This is purely for convenience.
 We don’t ever need to use a gaussian low pass texture in the highest resolution however we do often need the original unprocessed image available. ​